 What will the food be like?

 Our local teams provide a range of local meals that are freshly prepared.
 It’s highly likely that the food provided will differ from what volunteers are used to eating at home, so it’s important that your son/daughter is willing to try new things.
-Our local teams and host families know how to hygienically prepare healthy meals and they can also cater for food allergies, if necessary.
+Our local teams and host families know how to hygienically prepare healthy meals and they can also cater for food allergies or dietary requirements, if necessary.

 Will there be other volunteers on the program?